platformsh/platformsh-docs/docs/src/languages/java/_index.md

 ## Support libraries

-While it is possible to read the environment directly from your application, it is generally easier and more robust to use the [`platformsh/config-reader`](https://github.com/platformsh/config-reader-java) which handles decoding of service credential information for you.
+While it's possible to read the environment directly from your application, it's generally easier and more robust to use the [`platformsh/config-reader`](https://github.com/platformsh/config-reader-java) which handles decoding of service credential information for you.

 ## Support build automation